Dr Sally Hunt

 Dr Sally Hunt is a Clinical Psychologist and Senior Lecturer.
 Since 2019 Sally has been the inaugural Convenor of the Master of Professional Psychology Program at the University of Newcastle, training provisionally registered psychologists.

-She has worked both clinically and in a research capacity in the field of mental health for almost 20 years, focusing on comorbidly occurring conditions including affective disorders, psychosis, personality disorders, and alcohol/other drug use problems.
+She has worked both clinically and in a research capacity in the field of mental health for over 20 years, focusing on comorbidly occurring conditions including affective disorders, psychosis, personality disorders, and alcohol/other drug use problems.
 Sally has experience in the use of neuropsychological assessment, cognitive behaviour therapy, motivational interviewing and mindfulness-based stress reduction techniques among these populations.

 Sally completed her PhD in 2015 under the supervision of Professor Amanda Baker and Emeritus Professor Pat Michie in the Priority Research Centre for Translational Neuroscience and Mental Health at the University of Newcastle.
 Sally’s PhD examined the neuropsychological profiles of people presenting with comorbid depression and alcohol use disorders.
 She was awarded a NSW Department of Health, Project – Drug and Alcohol Council Research Grant to support this research.